mike1234-pixel/city-walks/client/README.md

 ## Testing

-Test files are kept in the same folders as the components they test.
+**Jest snapshot test** files are kept in the same folders as the components they test.

-The client contains:

-- **jest** snapshot tests.
-- **react-testing-library** integration tests.
+_Test data_ for the snapshot tests is contained within the _container directory_, so that snapshot tests can import data locally rather than making an ajax call.

+**react-testing-library integration tests** for the whole app are contained within the App.test.js file.

 To run the tests run:

 `npm test`

+To run tests for a single component run:

+`npm test <ComponentName>`

 ## Future Improvements